Ingredients:

 2 teaspoons grated green bell pepper

-This and many other mouthwatering
+This and many other mouthwatering recipes may be found in

-by Nancy Davidson
+Killer Ribs by Nancy Davidson from Chronicle Books

-For proof that champions are made, not born, you have only to look to Mike Mills and his Apple City Barbecue team.
+Barbecue team.
 No one, not even Mills himself, expected a Yankee from Murphysboro, Illinois, to win the grand prize at the Memphis in May World Championship Barbecue Contest the first time he entered in 1990.
 But this win was no fluke; he went on to win a total of four World Championships and three Grand World Championships, a record that remains unbroken.
 The journey to Las Vegas began when a gentleman who had relocated there from Memphis was frustrated by the lack of good barbecue.
-He went in search of the best barbecue, and found Mike Mills.
-They started in 1994 with one eatery out by the air force base in Las Vegas and now ten years later there are four restaurants in Las Vegas.
+He went

 The ribs are made the same way in Vegas as in Mills's other restaurants in Illinois, in a Southern Pride smoker over the mildly flavored apple wood that is plentiful in Murphysboro.
 But as in many cities new to 'cue, the food needed a little explaining.
 The menu now makes it clear that the pink layer on the meat is a "rosy cast" - not a sign that it's undercooked, but that it's been smoked on indirect heat in the pit.